 Or you can appoint a WIRS registered Self Lay Providers (SLP) to do the work on your behalf.
 They will need to contact us, with your authorisation, to agree our costs.
 We'll work closely with developers who are considering laying water mains as part of a multi-utility programme.

-The Water Industry Code of Practice provides guidance that covers the provision of water infrastructure for housing and industry development in England and Wales.
+The Water Industry Code for Adoption provides guidance that covers the provision of water infrastructure for housing and industry development in England and Wales.
+More information on this can be seen on our Water Codes for Adoption page.

 To apply for self lay at your development, we'll need: